A stash of whole marijuana plants have been unearthed from what scientists believe is King Solomon’s tomb in Mount Zion, Jerusalem.

 Three other tombs in this cemetery also contained marijuana fruits, leaves, stem fragments, and seeds.
-Scientists have wondered whether the marijuana plants came in via trade, or whether they had been farmed or grew wild in the region.
-Since the burial shroud marijuana plants were whole, uprooted plants, that suggests local growth.
+Scientists have wondered whether the weed plants came in via trade, or whether they had been farmed or grew wild in the region.
+Since the burial shroud pot plants were whole, uprooted plants, that suggests local growth.